SensorLogicInc/modules/matlab/readme.md

 the radar at a governed framerate.

 When the script is run, radar data is collected for 10 seconds.
-After 10 seconds, the radar data is plotted where the x-axis represents the collection of radar frames (long time), and the y-axis represents the signal amplitude (short time).
+After 10 seconds, the radar data is plotted where the x-axis represents the collection of radar frames, and the y-axis represents each radar frame.
+Distance increases downward along the y-axis, and the color intensity represents signal amplitude.

 In the example run, a metal plate was waved towards and away from the radar throughout.
 <p align="center">